 1. Why do babies move their eyes from side to side rapidly?

 Babies may move their eyes side to side in the initial months after birth for diverse reasons.
-However, in rare scenarios, repetitive and rapid side-to-side or circular eye movements could be seen in babies with nystagmus, which may be congenital or acquired (3).
+However, in rare scenarios, repetitive and rapid side-to-side or circular eye movements could be seen in babies with nystagmus, which may be congenitaliXExisting before or since birth or acquired (3).

 2. Do newborns have weird eye movements?

 Yes, sometimes a newborn may display various eye movements, such as rolling or rotating their eyes.
-Moreover, in some cases, you may notice that your baby’s eyes may seem crossed or atypical during the first three months after birth (4).
-Though this could be normal, you may consult a doctor if you persistently suspect any abnormalities in your baby’s eye movements.
+Moreover, in some cases, you may notice that your baby’s eyes may seem crossed, squinted, or atypical during the first three months after birth (4).
+Babies may stare or gaze with wide eyes until they develop a proper field of vision.
+Though this could be viewed as normal, you may consult a doctor if you persistently suspect any abnormalities in your baby’s eye movements.

 Eye rolling in babies may not always be serious.
 You may find them rolling their eyes when they are sleepy or breastfeeding.
 So, the behavior may be a transition phase between sleep and wakefulness.
 However, eye rolling might also be seizure-related.
 It may sometimes indicate head injuries, neurological disorders, or hypoglycemia.
 It may also indicate poor eye muscle control or still-developing brain functions.
 Irrespective of the cause, the condition should not be ignored.
 If they exhibit symptoms such as shivering, limb stiffening, or irritability, consult your doctor for treatment options.